 Short Documentary – How to Shoot a Documentary Video (b-roll coverage)

-This is a great tutorial video from John Luna where he gives excellent coverage on the subject of… coverage!
+This is a great tutorial video giving excellent coverage on the subject of… coverage!

 By that I mean looking realistically at any given project and not just thinking in terms of the main shots you will need but also effective B-roll.